heisthesisko/Azure_RedHat_OpenShift_Virtualization/Module-02-aro-post-deployment-actions.md

 Flowchart:

+1. Logging into OCP console after ARO cluster has been created
-1. Update the ocp version channel in via the portal
+2. Update the ocp version channel in via the portal
-2. Unblock channel updates to allow upgrade to 4.18 or 4.19 via az command
+3. Unblock channel updates to allow upgrade to 4.18 or 4.19 via az command
-3. Launch upgrade via the OC portal
+4. Launch upgrade via the OC portal
-4. Create oc admin login scripts to be ease administration in later modules
+5. Create oc admin login scripts to be ease administration in later modules

 # Logging into OCP console after ARO cluster has been created